October 15, 2010 | By Bill Gates

 Optimism is always in short supply, but it’s needed to sustain efforts to improve global health and support development.
 Fortunately, thanks to development aid, reasons for optimism abound.
-To help highlight them, Bill and Melinda are actively involved in the Living Proof campaign.
+To help highlight them, Melinda and I are actively involved in the Living Proof campaign.

 Melinda and I are heading to London in a couple of days to thank the UK for its history of generosity and remarkable commitment to foreign aid.
 We want to share the proof that investments in global health and development are saving lives, improving livelihoods, and building prosperous societies.